Tim Hauser

-Timothy DuPron Hauser (December 12, 1941 – October 16, 2014) was a singer and founding member of the vocal group The Manhattan Transfer.
+Timothy DuPron Hauser (December 12, 1941 – October 16, 2014) was an American singer and founding member of the Manhattan Transfer vocal group.
 He won 10 Grammy Awards as a member of The Manhattan Transfer.

 Early life

 Hauser was born in Troy, New York.
 When he was seven he moved with his family to the Jersey Shore, living in Wanamassa, Ocean Township, Monmouth County, and, later, in Asbury Park.
 He graduated in 1959 from St. Rose High School (Belmar), where an award in his name has been given every year since 1989 to students who excel in theater arts.

 When he was fifteen, he began to sing professionally.
 He founded a doo-wop quartet named The Criterions.
 For the Cecilia label the Criterions recorded two singles: "I Remain Truly Yours" and "Don't Say Goodbye".
 The group appeared on the Big Beat Show hosted by Alan Freed.

 In 1959, Hauser entered Villanova University.
 With Tommy West and Jim Ruf, both from The Criterions, he formed the folk group the Troubadours Three.
 He was a member of the Villanova Singers and the Villanova Spires/Coventry Lads with classmate Jim Croce.
 He spent four years on the staff of college radio station WWVU.
 In 1963, he graduated from Villanova with a degree in economics.
 In 1964, Hauser served in the United States Air Force and the New Jersey Air National Guard.

 In 1965, he began his career in marketing.
 From 1965 to 1966, he worked as a market research analyst with the advertising agency Sullivan, Stauffer, Colwell, and Bayles.
 His accounts included Pepsodent Toothpaste (Lever Bros.), Micrin Mouthwash (Johnson & Johnson), and Rise Shaving Cream (Carter Products).

 From 1966 to 1968, he worked as manager of the Market Research Department for the Special Products Division of Nabisco.
 His accounts included cereal and pet food.